CBIOMES/global-ocean-model/docs/downloads.rst

 .. include:: cbiomes_setup.rst

-The :ref:`mitgcmdirs` is shown below.
-While organizing the downloaded directories differently is certainly possible, the :numref:`rerun-alpha-version` instructions to :ref:`baseline` the model is based on this organization.
+The :numref:`rerun-alpha-version` instructions to :ref:`baseline` the model and reproduce the output in :numref:`download-solution` are based on the :ref:`mitgcmdirs` shown below.

 .. _mitgcmdirs: